Stop doing stupid stuff with your user tests!

 If I can’t say how often something happens user testing is pointless!

-If we ran a user test and we had some users getting the input of a required form field wrong (say it only accepts one type of formatting out of several possible for social security numbers, and it provides no help or instructions for the user).
-Its a good finding even if we don’t know how frequent this behaviour is with visitors.
-Its definitely something that should be dealt with since it can lead to frustration for users and possibly even prevent them from accomplishing the task they are looking to perform.
+If we ran a user test and we had some users getting the input of a required form field wrong (say it only accepts one type of formatting out of several possibilities for social security numbers, and it provides no help or instructions for the user).
+It’s a good finding even if we don’t know how frequent this behaviour is with visitors.
+It’s definitely something that should be dealt with since it can lead to frustration for users and possibly even prevent them from accomplishing the task they are looking to perform.
 Since any reasonable fix would be without major possible downsides for the user experience we can just add it to our todo list of improvements from the test.

-To fix the issue we start of by adding some helping text to field to assist user, but we want low friction form so ideally we want to change the logic behind the field to accept any viable input and then transform it to the right format for our back end database, but coding resources is tight so we want to make sure this change would impact loads of people.
+To fix the issue we start of by adding some helping text to field to assist user, but we want low friction form so ideally, we want to change the logic behind the field to accept any viable input and then transform it to the right format for our back end database, but coding resources are tight so we want to make sure this change would impact loads of people.

 We know it’s in a required field so it has the potential to impact many users but we don’t know how many users that prefer an “incorrect” input format.